Biodiversity-Forecasting-Institute/biofi.github.io/index.md

 author_profile: true
 ---

-# Biodiversity Forecasting Institute
+# Biodiversity and Biosphere Forecasting Institute

-The Biodiversity Forecasting Institute (BioFi) does both things and stuff, and is generally awesome.
+The Biodiversity and Biosphere Forecasting Institute (Bio2Fi) does both things and stuff, and is generally awesome.